bayganik/Nez_Backgammon/README.md

 # Nez ECS Backgammon Example

-This is a Backgammon game in progress.
-NEZ is a 2D Framework specifically uses C# and Monogame.
+This is a Backgammon game Human vs. Computer (in progress).
+Using NEZ which is a fantastic 2D Framework specifically using C# and Monogame.

 https://github.com/prime31/Nez

-ECS is used to allow for separation of concern when coding.
+Entity Component System (ECS) is used to allow for separation of concern when coding.
 For example, I choose to update my components using a separate "System".
 However, You will find most examples of NEZ to be using updates inside "Components".
 I don't like that.
 NEZ is flexible enough to allow you to choose which way to go !!

 ## Sample Screen